RAOEUS/qmk_firmware/keyboards/stenokeyboards/the_uni/keymaps/raoeus/README.md

 ## STENO LAYERS

 ### STENO
-Had to sacrifice the left # for changing to QWERTY MULTI key switches to UTILITY layer while held down, and switches to QWERTY layer when tapped
+MULTI key switches to UTILITY layer while held down, and switches to QWERTY layer when tapped

     /*